 The Year 8 camp is held in May at Mapleton.
 The main purpose of this camp is to develop skills through a range of challenging physical activities and team building exercises.

 The Year 9 camp is located at Emu Gully via Helidon and is primarily activity-based to promote leadership and collaborative partnerships.
 Students receive tuition in various outdoor skills which prepare them for the more physically challenging camp in Year 10.

 An important objective of the camps is to encourage students to view themselves as increasingly capable and competent.
 By attempting a graduated series of activities which involve physical or emotional risks, and succeeding in a supportive group atmosphere, students broaden their personal skills and develop greater self-esteem.
 Success or failure is considered to be less important than making a genuine effort.
 A co-operative and supportive atmosphere is encouraged through team building, to help enhance personal confidence.
 Outdoor experiences also assist in promoting proactive relationships with other students and teachers, helping to foster productive learning situations built on mutual respect.

 There are a number of opportunities for parents to familiarise themselves with Somerville House including the Information and Orientation Sessions conducted in October/November prior to the year of entry.

 There are also a number of functions to help welcome parents into the start of the new school year including our Information Sessions for the various sub-schools or year levels, as well as our 'Welcome to Parents' function.
 New parents are encouraged to attend a wonderful social evening of reacquainting with other parents as well as meeting new parents.

-As well as parent groups that support co-curricular programs in the School, parents are also encouraged to become involved in the activities arranged by the Middle School Support Group.
+As well as parent groups that support co-curricular programs in the School, parents are also encouraged to become involved in the activities arranged by the Middle Years Support Group.